shoha/champions/state_diagram.md

     Init: Initializing

     [*] --> Init
-    Init --> Login: User is not logged in InitiaInitlizing --> Fetching
-    Login --> Fetching: User has logged in
+    Init --> Fetching: User has logged in
     Fetching --> Empty: No characters available
     Fetching --> Playing: At least one character available Empty --> Creating